danaalbright/Learning-Cloud-Computing/README.md

 # Learning-Cloud-Computing
-This is where I share what I learn from Cloud Computing
+This is where I share what I learn from Cloud Computing.

 ## Learning Contents
 * Technical discussions